 A community cannot thrive unless it is healthy in every way.
 The natural environment must be preserved.
 Education, as a fundamental right, must be available to all.
 The next generation must be prepared for future opportunities and long-term prosperity.
-Support should be given to culture, sport, and the arts.
+Support should be given to culture, sports, and the arts.
 If any of these elements fails, the entire structure is weakened.

 The Careyes Foundation catalyzes innovative programs in education, sports, ecology, and the arts to improve the well-being of local communities along the South Pacific coast of Mexico.

 All of our programs are provided free of charge to local community MEMBERS.

-900 children taught weekly lessons in ten villages
+900 children are taught weekly lessons in eleven villages

 Five bilingual volunteer teachers with training in natural language methodology

-Specifically-developed Beyond Borders curriculum and student workbook series, with three books published so far
+Specifically-developed Beyond Borders curriculum and student workbook series, with four books published so far

 75 children and adults participating in choir lessons three days a week

 Professional instruction highlighting both music theory and vocalization